Polytetrafluorethylene (PTFE)

 Set Descending Direction

-Material properties of polytetrafluorethylene (PTFE)
+Material properties of Polytetrafluorethylene (PTFE)

 PTFE (polytertrafluoroethylene) is a polymer with a linear macromolecular structure, created by polymerisation of tetrafluoroethylene.
 Its high viscosity as well as its high shear sensitivity do not allow thermoplastic processing using traditional techniques such as injection moulding and screw extrusion.
 PTFE is cold compression moulded and then sintered.
 Due to its unique combination of excellent properties, PTFE can be considered a special grade of engineering plastic.